AaronKutch/awint/README.md

    well optimized, but the serialization performance is currently very bad compared to what is possible.
 - Add custom allocator parameter to `ExtAwi`
-- Rewrite the parsing behind `awint_macros` to use `syn` (so that things like comments can be inserted into the macros) and refactor the code generation function.
 - Certain formatting and serialization trait impls need more work.
-- Make the crates compile on stable.
+- Make "const_support" compile on stable.
 Almost every unstable feature used by these crates is some kind of `const` feature, and will hopefully be stabilized soon.